thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 ## Historical Use and Abuse of Religious Power

-It's crucial to begin by acknowledging the painful truth - religion has been used as a tool for control, and it continues to be.
-Throughout history, individuals and institutions wielding religious authority have indeed manipulated beliefs, invoked divine sanction for their own agendas, and exerted coercive power over populations.
+It's crucial to begin by acknowledging the painful truth - religion has been used as a tool for control and it continues to be.
+Throughout history, individuals and institutions wielding religious authority have indeed manipulated beliefs, invoked divine sanction for their own agendas and exerted coercive power over populations.
 Ancient pharaohs in Egypt *declared themselves divine* to solidify their rule.
 Medieval
 European monarchs often claimed a *divine right* to rule, making rebellion against them a sin against God.
 The Catholic Church, at various points in history, wielded immense political power; sometimes leading to the suppression of dissent and the enforcement of conformity through harsh means.
 More recently, cult leaders and abusive pastors have twisted religious teachings to exploit